 1002 UseRelationship to Use an Inactive Relationship

 Reza Rad is a Microsoft Regional Director, an Author, Trainer, Speaker and Consultant.
 He has a BSc in Computer engineering; he has more than 20 years’ experience in data analysis, BI, databases, programming, and development mostly on Microsoft technologies.
-He is a Microsoft Data Platform MVP for nine continuous years (from 2011 till now) for his dedication in Microsoft BI.
+He is a Microsoft Data Platform MVP for 12 continuous years (from 2011 till now) for his dedication in Microsoft BI.
 Reza is an active blogger and co-founder of RADACAD.
-Reza is also co-founder and co-organizer of Difinity conference in New Zealand.
+Reza is also co-founder and co-organizer of Difinity conference in New Zealand, Power BI Summit, and Data Insight Summit.

 He is an International Speaker in Microsoft Ignite, Microsoft Business Applications Summit, Data Insight Summit, PASS Summit, SQL Saturday and SQL user groups.
 And He is a Microsoft Certified Trainer.